nickwibert/nickwibert.github.io/_pages/about.md

   overlay_filter: "0.3"
   overlay_image: assets/images/desk.png
   actions:
-    - label: "Resumé"
+    - label: "Resume"
       url: "/files/Wibert_resume.pdf"
 excerpt: 'My name is Nick Wibert.'
 ---

-I am a student at the University of Florida studying Statistics and Mathematics with a minor in Computer Science.
+I graduated from the University of Florida in May 2022 with a dual degree in Mathematics and Statistics as well as a minor in Computer Science.
+I will be pursuing an MS in Statistics at Florida State University starting in August 2022.

+Currently, I am spending the summer interning at the Publix Super Markets Corporate Office as a Student Data Analyst with the Business Analysis and Reporting (BAR) department.

-Currently, I work as a Database Specialist for the Florida Department of Transportation (FDOT) at their State Materials Office in Gainesville, Florida.
+I also support the Florida Department of Transportation (FDOT) as a Database Specialist at their State Materials Office.
 I write SQL queries and build reports for their [Materials Acceptance and Certification (MAC) system.](https://mac.fdot.gov/)